AndreasRafn/FeedReaderTesting/README.md

 ## Acknowledgments

 * Inspired by materials provided by the [Udacity Front-End Developer Nanodegree](https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001)
-* All files except `jasmine/spec/feedreader.js` was provided by Udacity and has not been changed
+* All files except `jasmine/spec/feedreader.js` was provided by Udacity and have not been changed